NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Disorienting Venom.md

 **Prerequisites** Venomous Anadi
 * * *
 The venom injected by your fangs disorients your foes.
-A creature damaged by your [[Actions/Anadi Venom|Anadi Venom]] must attempt a Fortitude check save against your class or spell DC, whichever is higher, or become [[Conditions/Off-Guard|Off-Guard]] for 1 round.
+A creature damaged by your [[Actions/Anadi Venom|Anadi Venom]] must attempt a Fortitude check save against your class or spell DC, whichever is higher, or become [[Off-Guard|Off-Guard]] for 1 round.

 *Source: Pathfinder Lost Omens The Mwangi Expanse* *OGL*